hneutr/dictionary/readme.md

 ## Runtime Environment

-What's needed to run the applciation.
+What's needed to run the application.

 * Database: MySQL 5.7.20 (must be installed on user's system for app to use database)(dictionary DB needs to be setup correctly, automatically, somehow.)
 * DB Connector: MySQL Connector 5.1.2.1 (distributed with jar)